joshbegley/nyt-latest/previous.md

 https://nytimes.com/2026/02/02/us/groundhog-day-results.html

 **Trump Had Unusual Call With F.B.I.
 Agents After Election Center Search**\
-`The phone conversation was arranged by the director of national intelligence, Tulsi Gabbard, who met with the agents a day after the search for reasons that remain unclear.`\
+`The phone conversation was arranged by the director of national intelligence, Tulsi Gabbard, who met with the agents a day after the search for reasons that remain unclear, The New York Times has learned.`\
 https://nytimes.com/2026/02/02/us/politics/trump-fbi-phone-call-georgia-gabbard.html

 **How to watch Auburn vs. Ole Miss women's basketball: Time, TV, streaming**\